 When it comes to insuring a trip against the potential disruptions a hurricane brings, it is best to purchase a travel insurance plan as soon as you make your first payment towards any part of your trip.
-Once a storm has developed, and targets destinations, you’ll have fewer options in finding a plan that will meet all your insurance needs.
+Once a storm has developed, you’ll have fewer options in finding a plan that will meet all your insurance needs.

 When is it too late to purchase travel insurance?